dghadge/AutoNTier/README.md

 ###  1. Create VM(s) and install Ansible
      From command prompt run the following commands
      1. git clone https://github.com/dghadge/AutoNTier.git
-     2. Create a new "Vagrantfile" or make changes to existing one depending on tour needs
+     2. Create a new "Vagrantfile" or make changes to existing one depending on your needs
      3. Run : vagrant up     #this will start VM(s) in Vagrant file
      4. Run : vboxmanage list runningvms   #to list running VM(s)
      5. Run : vagrant ssh <vm>  #vm=acs,web,db in our case